jason6q/cloud-slurm/README.md

 sudo mount -a
 ```

 ## Using Slurm
 Some useful commands to keep on the back of your hand:
 ```
 squeue -
 sbatch -
 srun -
+scancel <job_id> - Cancel a job in the queue. scontrol update NodeName=<NODENAME> State=RESUME - If you want to change the state of a node for whatever reason.
 ```

 Creating a slurm job: